-*Himalayan salt was also used to create the mandala.
-Himalayan salt serves as a cleanser.
+* Himalayan salt was also used to create the mandala, which is symbolic of being a cleanser.

 * No screws or nails were used to hold the frames together.
 Everything was tied securely by jute and rope.
 Only floor anchors were used to pin the pyramid frame to the ground.

-- Actual preparation at venue took approximately 28 hours over 3 days between 2 people.
++ Actual preparation at venue took approximately 28 hours over 3 days between 2 people (Shark and I).
 This involved setting up the frame, tying it securely twice (first with jute, second with rope), securing the pyramid frame to the ground, building the Merkabah (approximately 12 hours to get the geometry right and to attach cloth to frame), suspending the Merkabah, setting up lighting, creating Mandala (approximately 6 hours)